Seneca-ICTOER/SEC520/docs/A-Labs/lab2.md

 **Answer the Task #1 observations / questions in your lab log book.**

-### Task #2: Server Detection, Link Analysis & Domain Name Expansion
+### Task #2: Server Detection, Link Analysis, and Domain Name Expansion

-In this section, we will use the site information (obtained from _Task #1_) to gain more detailed information regarding the targeted organization's server (eg. IP address, Type of operating system, History of uptimes, name server information , Related IP addresses of other servers).
+In this section, we will use the site information (obtained from _Task #1_) to gain more detailed information regarding the targeted organization's server (eg. IP address, Type of operating system, History of uptimes, name server information, Related IP addresses of other servers).

 **INSTRUCTIONS:**